-For example, in “Art and Patronage in Medieval Sicily and Southern Italy” students confront large art historical questions, particularly, “What is Italian art?”, “What is a canon?”, and “Why is the distinction between ‘southern’ and ‘northern’ art made?”
-Since we focus on a relatively small region, we repeatedly tilt our perspective using a variety of tools and disciplines, such as material studies, gender studies, economics, and archaeology.
+As a scholar of medieval art, I teach students about medieval and contemporary Sicily, southern Italy and the greater Mediterranean region, introducing students to primary medieval sources– both visual and textual– as well as to contemporary political and cultural heritage issues that affect medieval sites.
+For example, in Art and Patronage in Medieval Sicily and Southern Italy students confront large art historical questions, particularly, “What is Italian art?”, “What is a canon?”, and “How do we work with fragmented archival records and monuments?”
+Since we focus on a relatively small region, we repeatedly tilt our perspective using a variety of tools and disciplines, such as material studies, ecocritisicm, gender and sexuality studies, economics, and archaeology.

 ‘Christ crowning King Roger II’, mosaic commissioned by George of Antioch for Sta.
 Maria dell’Ammiraglio (La Martorana), Palermo, founded 1143.
 Photo: K. Streahle.

 Detail of Roger’s red shoe contrasted by gold foil tesserae (full details above).
 Photo: K. Streahle